braisarias/cqcec-lib/README.md

 A configuration file named **cqcec_config.cfg** has been placed in the etc directory.
 You should change this file variables in order to be able to run the program correctly.

 You can get a Google Safe Browsing API key visiting this [link](https://developers.google.com/safe-browsing/key_signup).

+#### Running.
+In order to run the web interface you should execute a web server.

+    cd web
+    python -m CGIHTTPServer

+Now you should access to the web interface at http://localhost:8000.